Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 Do You Really Need Fast Upload Speeds, or Is This Another Latte Problem?

-Living in a dangerously fast world where even your coffee order has a ‘speedy’ option, it’s reasonable to question whether upload speed is a necessity or just another case of First World Problems.
+Living in a fast-paced world where even your coffee order has a ‘speedy’ option, it’s reasonable to question whether upload speed is a necessity or just another case of First World Problems.
 Upload speed affects several areas:

 • Video Calls: If you’ve ever looked pixelated in a Zoom meeting, like a piece of abstract art hanging in a Manhattan gallery, that’s your upload speed working against you.